Add camera filters to stand out from the crowd.

 In this post we’ll cover how to add filters using virtual camera software like Snap Camera, Manycam, Vcam, and Altercam.
 You can also use virtual camera software to use a DSLR camera in your Lightstream project or replace your green screen background using OBS Virtual Camera.

-Adding custom filters can be done with the help of additional software, for this tutorial I’ll be using Snap Camera.
-But you can use other software as well.
+Adding custom filters can be done with the help of virtual camera software.
+For this tutorial I’ll be using Snap Camera, but there are several available including Manycam, Vcam, and Altercam.

-First thing you’ll want to do is get your software installed and launched.
+First thing you’ll want to do is get your virtual camera software installed and launched.
 Then you’ll want to run through the setup to add your webcam.
-Once the program has accessed your camera you can select the filter you want to apply.
+Once the program has accessed your camera, you can select the filter you want to apply.

 First, you’ll want to get your camera set up and plugged into your computer.

 After you’ve setup your camera through your chosen hardware or software option, it will show up as an option when adding a camera layer in Lightstream.
 The name may show up as the software name rather than the model of your camera.